Hecate2/neo-fairy-test/README.md

 #### Playing with oracles?

 [Do what is needed to trigger the oracle](https://github.com/Hecate2/neo-fairy-client/blob/master/test_oracle.py) (with a fairy session).
-If the oracle is activated, there will be info in `['result']['oraclerequests']` in the returned content of `invokeFuntionWithSession`.
-Then **pretend that you are the oracle contract** (Use signer == OracleContract `0xfe924b7cfe89ddd271abaf7210a80a7e11178758`.
-Fairy accepts any signer even without signature!), and call the callback method in your smart contract.
+If the oracle is activated, there will be info in `['result']['oraclerequests']` in the returned content of `invokeFuntionWithSession`. **Then call `OracleFinish` to perform a simulated oracle callback, with any oracle response you want, pretending that you are the oracle contract**.
+The methodology is to use signer == OracleContract `0xfe924b7cfe89ddd271abaf7210a80a7e11178758` (You do not have to do it by youself).
+Fairy accepts any signer even without signature!

+And, for convenient json path simulation, `OracleJsonPath` method is provided.

 #### WebSocket features